SELETEGA

 NICHOLAS GALANIN

-Seletega (run, see if people are coming/corre a ver si viene gente) will be on view on Faena Beach from Tuesday, December 3 through Sunday, December 8, 2024, from 12 – 8 PM.
+Seletega (run, see if people are coming/corre a ver si viene gente)

-Partially buried on the sands of Faena Beach, Tlingit/Unangax artist Nicholas Galanin will present a monumental site-specific installation, Seletega (run, see if people are coming/corre a ver si viene gente), in the form of a Spanish galleon’s masts, sails, and rigging emerging from under the sand.
-The work by Galanin will rise over forty feet in height, tying the occupation of Indigenous Land to the initial invasion of the “Americas” to extract wealth for European aristocracy.
+Partially buried on the sands of Faena Beach, Tlingit/Unangax artist Nicholas Galanin presented a monumental site-specific installation, Seletega (run, see if people are coming/corre a ver si viene gente), in the form of a Spanish galleon’s masts, sails, and rigging emerging from under the sand.
+The work by Galanin rise over forty feet in height, tying the occupation of Indigenous Land to the initial invasion of the “Americas” to extract wealth for European aristocracy.
 In 1519, Cortés led a Spanish expedition to Mexico and ordered his ships to be scuttled.
 This was done to motivate his crew, who were exhausted after the long journey and to prevent them from retreating or joining forces with an enemy.
 Cortés's actions sent a clear message to his men: there was no turning back.
 The Spanish expression quemar las naves (burn the ships) means to eliminate the possibility of retreating before a problem.

 The masts and sails of the galleon in this work evoke a decisive moment, symbolizing a point of no return, where past actions force a commitment to a new, uncertain future.
 This act, like burning one’s ships, speaks to the irreversible choice to move forward without the option of retreating, of charting a new course and never going back and the act of giving oneself to a cause or belief.